ivogeorg/ce-learning-progression-006-flip-flops/learning-progression.md

 In the [repository](./), include:
 1. File `microbit-program-6-2-5.js` with the code you used in task 6.2.5.

-### Section 7: Display decoded counter output on micro:bit LED matrix
+### Step 7: Display decoded counter output on micro:bit LED matrix

 #### 7.1 Study